muritane/coordination-architecture/epistemic_hygiene.md

 Epistemic hygiene depends on a critical separation:

-* **availability of inspection**, and
+- **availability of inspection**, and
-* **obligation to inspect**.
+- **obligation to inspect**.

 A system can be fully inspectable while allowing:

-* most agents to remain at the surface layer,
+- most agents to operate at the surface layer,
-* delegation to specialists,
+- delegation to specialists,
-* selective and intermittent attention.
+- selective, intermittent attention.

-Time, not permission, is the limiting resource.
+Time—not permission—is the limiting resource.

 ---

 ## Delegation Without Epistemic Collapse

-Delegation is unavoidable.
+Delegation is unavoidable in complex systems.

 Failure occurs when delegation:

-* transfers execution,
+- transfers execution,
-* collapses inspectability,
+- collapses inspectability,
-* and produces opaque authority.
+- and produces opaque authority.

 Healthy delegation:

-* preserves visible interfaces,
+- preserves visible interfaces,
-* maintains escalation paths,
+- maintains escalation paths,
-* keeps assumptions inspectable,
+- keeps assumptions inspectable,
-* avoids mythologizing expertise.
+- avoids mythologizing expertise.

 Delegation should reduce attention load **without eliminating access**.